Digital Payments: Unlocking the Formal Economy for Small Businesses

 Digitization of payments is not without its challenges.
 From the informality of small businesses, to poor network connectivity in rural areas, to individual phone ownership penetration at 52%, to not enough cash-in, cash-out agent density – there is a long way to go when it comes to digitizing payments.
 However, that does not negate the promise of digital payments and how they are emerging as a reliable data source to unlock the formal financing and insurance gap for businesses and individuals – thus, reducing their exclusion and helping them achieve a positive multiplier effect.

 I recently needed to rush back to the office for a major meeting.
 Traffic was logjammed.
 Within three minutes of using the Safeboda app, the driver arrived, asked if I was using mobile money and we were on our way.

 He told me: “I also have a serious job.
 I am getting a salary now from mobile money.
 I even have insurance.”
 His excitement is an illustration of how digital services can transform an informal industry into one that formal financial service providers can begin to support.
 This is evidenced by the fact that even though only about one in 100 people in Uganda have insurance, all Safeboda riders are currently insured.

 It’s a small step but a critical one on the road to ensuring all small business owners have access to financial services that can help them grow their businesses.

-Joel Muhumuza is Manager, Financial Services at Financial sector Deepening Uganda.
+Joel Muhumuza is the former Manager, Financial Services at Financial sector Deepening Uganda.
 He’s a product development and financial services professional having designed products in East and Southern Africa.
 Follow him on Twitter @joelanthony23